What is Counselling?

 Our sessions will usually take place on the same day at the same time weekly so that we can establish a routine.

-Our brains like routine as it means there's no uncertainty which isn't enjoyed by everyone.
-However, this won't suit everyone as the process time for each person is unique and you may prefer a 2 week break between sessions to work through what we talk about in the sessions.
+Our brains like routine as it means there's no uncertainty to anticipate.
+Uncertainty isn't well tolerated/ enjoyed by everyone.
+However, this won't suit everyone as the process time for each person is not the same and you may prefer a 2 week break between sessions to work through what we talk about in the sessions.

 Nothing is set in stone and it's up to us together to work out a counselling plan that works for your unique self and circumstances.